Jonathan-Luo01/Jonathan_BlueStampPortfolio/index.md

 # Starter Project
 <iframe width="560" height="315" src="https://www.youtube.com/embed/WCWzYgzLuSQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Here is the link to my starter project kit: <a href="https://www.adafruit.com/product/5237"> Link </a>

 My first project was the Mini Cat Lamp.
 This project uses a simple circuit which was soldered together to create a mini cat that has an LED on its back that lights up when it becomes dark.
 In this project, I learned how to properly use tools for soldering and apply what I learned to a real-life creation.
 I first had to completely assemble the cat body board.
 I inserted the LED, transistor, resistor, and photoresistor into the cat body board.
 Then, I proceeded to use the soldering iron to solder each of these parts into the board.
 At first, I was unfamiliar with soldering, and so the initial soldering was messy, requiring me to clean up the solder left outside the pins.
 The most important part was the photoresistor, which would limit the electricity flow if light was detected.